dcunited001/dcunited001.github.io/_posts/2018-02-28-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

 ### [Without Serendipity, Analytic Methods That Accelerate Learning Algorithms Are Depressingly Limited](#without-serendipity-analytic-methods-that-accelerate-learning-algorithms-are-depressingly-limited)

 Because the game is so complex, Most extrapolations of information in sociophysical systems are intractible and incomputable.
-This is why the human brain is an *analytic* machine: there really are no tractible *numerical* methods for solving the game of life.
+The human brain is an *analytic* machine: there really are no tractible *numerical* methods for solving the game of life.
 The human brain emulates numerical methods by congealing it's plastic neural circuits around analytic emulations of numerical solutions.
 Though the computational capacity of the human brain is high, it's merely a lower-bound on the upper bound of maximum computational density.
 Sociophysical games involve reflection of information across socially